 PFAS exposure and kidney metabolism and function - national and international reports:

 Individuals at greater risk of harm from aqueous film-forming foam (AFFF) made with toxic PFAS chemicals are those who have had direct chemical exposure, for example, they've ingested the chemicals via breathing, eating, drinking or skin contact with the foam.
 The primary exposure pathways in the workplace are inhalation of spray mist and dust contaminated with PFAS.
 Firefighters who are directly exposed to it are at greatest risk of exposure.

 A new study confirms elevated PFAS blood levels among firefighters exposed to aqueous film-forming foam.
 Firefighters can be exposed to toxic perfluorinated chemicals not only from the firefighting foam, but from their contaminated personal protective equipment, and occupation of contaminated fire stations.

-People get exposed to PFAS from different sources, however, drinking water has been identified as a significant source of PFAS exposure.
+People get exposed to PFAS from different sources, however, contamination due to the use of fire-fighting foam has been identified as a significant source of PFAS exposure.
 Areas with detectable levels of poly- and perfluoroalkyl substances and their proximity relationship include military fire training sites, aircraft crash sites, and military airport hangars.

 Hundreds of sites across the US, including military facilities where service members and their families live and work, have been contaminated for years with PFOA and PFOS.
-The water in more than 126 active US military installations has been tested to have a large concentration of these chemicals.
 The number of our armed forces affected ranges in the hundreds of thousands.
-In many military installations, the drinkable water was found to contain levels of PFOA and PFOS in excess than the threshold recommended by the Environmental Protection Agency of 70 parts per trillion.
+In many military installations, the detected levels of PFOA and PFOS were in excess than the threshold recommended by the Environmental Protection Agency of 70 parts per trillion.

 Several types of common kidney infections can cause blood to appear in the urine.
 In many cases, kidney cancer is initially mistaken for less serious conditions such as: